ThomasTrenite/INFOMAS-Agent/README.md

 If you get an error make sure the project has access to genius and the other folders (i.e. bilateralexample)

+!!!
+Remember to set `Data persistency = Standard` in the GUI!!!

 If you absolutely must run it and don't have time to sort out compilation bug, Copy the .class file in `out/Production/PleaseWork/Caduceusdc16/` and place it into your `out` file